kwoodman1970/TestSuite/README.md

 Use the green `<> Code` button to either clone this repository or download the zip file.

-To install, first copy the contents of the `src/headers` directory to a directory for 3<sup>rd</sup>-party standard header files.
+To install, first copy the contents of the `src/headers` directory to to a directory for your compiler's 3<sup>rd</sup>-party standard header files.

 Next, compile and link the contents of the  `src/code` directory into `testsuite.lib` and place it in a directory for 3<sup>rd</sup>-party library files.